guardian/vagrants/README.md

   instance.
 * `/opt/vagrant/bin/vagrant halt`: Turn off the virtual instance.
 Calling `vagrant up` after this is the equivalent of a reboot.
+* `/opt/vagrant/bin/vagrant up --no-provision`: Bring up the virtual instance without doing the provisioning step.
+Useful if the provisioning step is destructive.
 * `/opt/vagrant/bin/vagrant destroy`: Hose your virtual instance, reclaiming the allocated disc space.
 * `/opt/vagrant/bin/vagrant provision`: Rerun puppet or chef provisioning on the